On pattern avoidance in matchings and involutions: Introduction

+Restricting $\fkI$-containment to $\fkF$, we obtain \textbf{$\fkF$-containment}.
+Define \textbf{$\fkF$-avoidance} and $\fkF(\cR)$ analogously (for $\cR \subseteq \fkF$).
+Here, only relation (1) is applicable since there are no fixed points.
 By analogy with permutation classes, an \textbf{involution class} or \textbf{$\fkI$-class} is an order ideal in $\fkI$ under $\fkI$-containment.
 Similarly, an \textbf{$\fkF$-class} is an order ideal in $\fkF$ under $\fkF$-containment.
 The notion of $\fkI$-basis and $\fkF$-basis extend accordingly.
-Since $\fkI$-containment and $\fkF$-containment are more coarse than pattern containment, if follows for $\Pi \subseteq \fkS$ that $\fkI_\fkS(\Pi)$ is an $\fkI$-class and $\fkF_\fkS(\Pi)$ is an $\fkF$-class.
+Our first collection of results describe $\fkI/\fkF$-bases for natural $\fkI/\fkF$-classes.